ButlerFuqua/one_week_in_hawaii/content/info/about.md

 ### How?

-You can search things to do and add any activity, food item, or site to a personal list.
+You can search things to do and add any activity to a personal list.

 Download the list as a PDF.

 Best part? - **It's completely free!**